dcl-2017-04/curriculum/docs/spatial-basics.md

 #> MULTIPOLYGON(((-77.2176666259766 36.24098205566...
 ```

-We can get a simple visualisation use `plot()`.
-In the next unit, we'll learn how to use ggplot2 for more complex data visualisations, but this simple plot is a great diagnostic tool
+Use `plot()` to show the geometry.
+You'll learn how to use ggplot2 for more complex data visualisations in the next unit.

 ``` r
 plot(nc$geometry)